The secret of all change is to focus all of your energy not on fighting the old but on building the new. Socrates

 We have some longer term ideas linked to co-operatives and community wealth building.

-Angela is a fellow of the Centre for Welfare Reform and involved with the Deepening Democracy Project that they host.
-You can watch film and read more about her involvement in neighbourhood responses to Covid 19 here.
+Angela is a fellow of the Centre for Welfare Reform and involved with the Neighbourhood Democracy that they host.
+You can watch film and read more about her involvement in neighbourhood responses to Covid 19 below.

-A “Virtual Cuppa” Angela Fell, a Wigan citizen, sharing stories and insights from her personal experience of the Wigan Deal & the Life Programme.
+You can listen to Angela speak at a “Virtual Cuppa” hosted by Mutual Gain in July 2020.
+Angela shares stories and insights from her personal experience of the Wigan Deal & the Life Programme.

-Angela loves her town and comes in peace, sharing stories about what she loved, treasured and learned with the honesty and authenticity that can be found in the DNA of a Wiganer.
+Angela loves her town, and here she shares stories about what she loved, treasured and learned with the honesty and authenticity that can be found in the DNA of a Wiganer.